Major Cineplex: Other businesses

-While movie theaters are Major Cineplex Group's core business, the company is heavily involved in the bowling alley business, with a total of 360 lanes under its Major Bowl Hit brand.
-It also has 222 karaoke rooms.

-Major's property development arm leases retail space to outside tenants in its anchored shopping malls.
-Major Cineplex also has a 25% stake in Siam Future Development Plc (SET: SF), a developer of shopping malls.
+While movie theaters are Major Cineplex Group's core business, the company is heavily involved in the bowling alley, and the ice skating rink business, with a total of 245 lanes under its Blu-O brand.
+It also has 127 karaoke rooms, and 4 rinks under its Sub-Zero brand.
+The company also provide leases for retail space to outside tenants in its anchored shopping malls, it has total 48,828 sqm rental space in 2022.

-The company has also invested in the growing California WOW Xperience Plc (SET: CAWOW), the leading fitness center operator in Thailand.
-It has 10 branches: eight in Bangkok, and one each in Pattaya and Chiang Mai.
-It branched off due to foreign ownership rules for the wholly owned Asian subsidiary of 24 Hour Fitness, called California Fitness, and has member swap agreements with both chains.
-It holds a 36.75% stake in that venture, and consequently, California's Fitness Center branches are becoming part of Major Cineplex's developments.
+The company has also invested in California WOW Xperience Plc.
+(SET: CAWOW), the leading fitness center operator in Thailand.
+California WOW Xperience has 10 branches: eight in Bangkok, and one each in Pattaya and Chiang Mai.
+The company established California WOW Xperience due to foreign ownership rules for the wholly owned Asian subsidiary of 24 Hour Fitness, known as California Fitness.
+It has member swap agreements with both chains and holds a 36.75% stake in that venture.
+Consequently, California's Fitness Center branches are becoming part of Major Cineplex's developments.